bndnio/concurrency-mini-problems/README.md

 For the go implementation, it's a bit trickier.
 Here, a light-switch mechanism is applied.
-If a reader is the first in the room, it turns the light on (says the room is not empty).
+If a reader is the first in the room, it turns the light on (saying the room is not empty).
 Readers may come and go as they please from then until the last reader is going to leave.
 If a reader is the last to leave, they turn the light-switch off (mark room as empty).
-Once the room is empty, the writer may enter, say the room is not empty (turn the light-switch back on).
+Once the room is empty, the writer may enter, and claim the room saying it is not empty (by turning the light-switch back on).
 At this point, any writer that attempts to enter must wait for the room to unlock again.
 And the first reader to attempt to enter will also be barred, while